book page

 Reviewer avatar

 Okay, wow.
 This is one of those books that makes you want to do things.
-The Generative AI framing is chef’s kiss.
-(Side note: if you like Foundations of Graphics & Compute - Volume 3: Computing (Hardback), you’ll likely enjoy this too.)
+The open-source models framing is chef’s kiss.

 Reviewer avatar